Four Powerful Learning Modules

 Part 1: Establishing Team Alignment

-In this part you learn to generate team alignment especially when there is little agreement on issues and actions.
+Learn to generate team alignment especially when there is little agreement on issues and actions.

 Part 2: Managing Team Actions

-In this part you learn how the language of accountability can determine a team’s ability to maximize performance.
+Learn how the language of accountability can determine a team’s ability to maximize performance.

 Part 3: Reaffirming Team Commitments